Does reverse engineering PCB mean anything to you?

 Conclusion

-Reverse engineering PCB shouldn’t be new to you by now.
-You’ve inevitably gained a whole deal of information about the process.
+Reverse engineering PCBs shouldn’t be new to you by now.
+You’ve inevitably gained a lot of information about the process.

 But it doesn’t stop there.